PTapioK/robot-hackathon/README.md

 Robot that jumps to a predefined marker, trained with curriculum learning with different stages.

 ### Issues
-1) the model trained in the `logs/rsl_rl/booster_t1_rough/2025-10-26_11-25-09` directory is currently abusing our missed nuance in the environment.
+1) The model trained at `logs/rsl_rl/booster_t1_rough/2025-10-26_11-25-09` is exploiting a nuance we overlooked in the environment:
-To encourage double-legged jumps we're looking at the average foot placement from start position and the target marker position.
-And it's terminating the episode if that middle coordinate is not there, and it's not airbourne.
-To fix this you'll need to either: encourage legs to be together.
-Track this for every leg, instead of taking the average, this will likely remove the split behavior.
+To promote two-leg jumps, we use the average foot distance to the start and the target marker.
+The episode ends if `!is_airborne & distance_to_start_or_target_marker < THRESHOLD`.
+This however,
+encouraged the agent to do large step + partial split, which in fact makes the average position of legs to be in the correct place, but the intended jump behavior is not achieved.
+To fix this, either (1) add a reward/constraint that keeps the legs together (simplest addittion inside reward computation), or (2) track foot placement per leg instead of averaging.
+The per-leg approach should eliminate the split-leg behavior.

-2) The hopping robot at `logs/rsl_rl/booster_t1_rough/hopping_robot_2025-10-26` won't work, first copy the *.pt* model and then checkout to 5e3795af186e7b9f3ed464dff8b09bb5594a4fb6, so the logic of the training and env resetting is same as it was trained.
+3) The hopping robot at `logs/rsl_rl/booster_t1_rough/hopping_robot_2025-10-26` won't work, first copy the *.pt* model and then checkout to 5e3795af186e7b9f3ed464dff8b09bb5594a4fb6, so the logic of the training and env resetting is same as it was trained.